 East Channel Bridge, Road bridge at Lake Washington, United States

-The Mountains to Sound Greenway Trail runs alongside the westbound bridge, giving walkers and cyclists views of the lake as they travel.
+The Mountains to Sound Greenway Trail runs along the westbound span, giving walkers and cyclists open views of the lake on both sides.
+The path sits close enough to the water that you can hear it below as you cross.

 The community of curious travelers